qcaladin/qcaladin_sidequest_W4/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane and David Han but they used GenAI to write the comments.
+The code was written by Dr. Karen Cochrane and David Han but they used GenAI to write the comments. edited by Queene Calading with help from GenAI

 ---